dherrera1911/dherrera1911.github.io/_posts/2024-08-12-is-the-world.md

 system, after initial processing in the retina, the optic nerve transmits visual information to the brain, where we have dozens of cortical areas dedicated to extracting information about the world.
-These areas are densely interconnected, and their functioning is still not fully understood, but they carry out the processing that allows us to recognize a face, estimate a distance to throw a projectile, or choose the apple we like the most from a drawer.
+These areas are densely interconnected, and their functions are still not fully understood, but they carry out the processing that allows us to recognize a face, estimate a distance to throw a projectile, or choose the apple we like the most from drawer.
 This processing occurs subconsciously, and we do not have access to it, but it is important to remember that "seeing" constitutes a complex processing and interpretation of the image by the brain.